-All HIPAL meetings take place on Tuesday evenings from 6:30 to 8 p.m.
-All HIPAL students make a commitment to the four-year program, and as such, they are expected to attend all HIPAL meetings.
+All HIPAL meetings take place on Tuesdays or Thursdays during convo hour or early evening.
+All HIPAL students make a commitment to the program, and as such, they are expected to attend all HIPAL meetings.
 If a student cannot make a meeting, they are expected to contact the HIPAL director in advance.
 Students with excessive absences may be put on a one-semester probation or asked to leave the program.

 Study away and study abroad experiences

 The global marketplace requires employees to be culturally competent.
 One way to develop skills in this area while in college is through study away and study abroad experiences.
 HIPAL students are highly encouraged to seek out one of the many study abroad experiences offered through Hamline’s Global Engagement Center (GEC).